-We use the IBM Watson analytics platform but only with data from visitors shared with us under the Engage pilot or similar pilots who specifically consent to it and only with data that has first been anonymised before use on the IBM platform.
+For Engage users we may use the IBM Cognos (formerly Watson) analytics platform but only with data from visitors shared with us under the Engage pilot or similar pilots who specifically consent to it and only with data that has first been anonymised.

 Who we share your data with

 There are a number of third parties we may share your data with (but always subject to your specific consent which can be withdrawn at any time):

 - for Engage users:

 - the specific solicitor firm regulated by the Law Society of England & Wales or specific barrister regulated by the Bar Council who has directed you to our site and from which you wish to receive legal advice and guidance;

-- anonymised data only may be uploaded to the IBM Watson analytics platform for large data cohort predictive analytics.
+- anonymised data only may be interrogated on an analytics platform for large data cohort predictive analytics.

 We do not sell, rent or otherwise make personal information commercially available to any third party, except with your prior permission.